How to Rip and Import DVD to iMovie on Mac (Catalina) without HandBrake

 Step 3: Select an output format, such as MP4, which is the key part of the whole DVD to iMovie ripping process.

-Step 4: Choose a destination folder and start to RUN the DVD to iMovie ripping on Mac.
+Step 4: Choose a destination folder and start to RUN the DVD to MP4 ripping process for iMovie on Mac.
 After that, Open iMovie, import DVD (MP4 file) to iMovie, and then start your editing in iMovie.

 Disclaimer: Digiarty Software does not advocate ripping copy-protected DVDs for any commercial purpose and suggests referring to the DVD copyright laws in your countries before doing so.